I get asked often what branding is and how to use brand strategy in marketing. I get it. People use the word incorrectly SO MANY TIMES.

 Imagine my surprise when after just 20 minutes he put into words all of the things that I was feeling for close to a year.
 He knew my questions before I asked them, and cut right down to the point.

 We decided to work together.
 I had a tough decision to make.
 You see, when I went into business, I had skipped over the traditional first steps.
 I never created a business plan or took the time to define my business.
 I figured I’d get to it along the way.
 Spoiler alert: I didn’t.

-Now I was faced with what felt like an impossible situation.
-Alone with a three year old for most of the day, I had limited time.
+Now I faced what felt like an impossible situation.
+Alone with a three-year-old for most of the day, I had limited time.
 Would I need to stop my current marketing efforts in order to work on my business plan?
 That would mean giving up time and income to do something different, to make a change.

 Change is hard.
 It’s scary.
 Our brains are programmed to fight against it.

 With a coach in my corner, I jumped off the cliff.